Otter Tail Lake: Geography

 Adjoining the city of Ottertail, it is a part of the Otter Tail River chain of lakes.
 Upstream from the lake are Big Pine, Little Pine and Rush lakes, while downstream are East Lost, West Lost and Deer lakes.
 Lake Blanche (Minnesota) also flows into Otter Tail Lake.
 The maximum depth is 120 ft, but 57% of the lake is 15 ft deep or less.
 The shore of the lake and at least the shallower areas are composed of sand and gravel.
 The water clarity is 10.5 ft, which is considered good.
 A prominent feature of Otter Tail is the "point" which essentially divides the lake into eastern and western halves.
+The lake's main feature, however, is a long peninsula that follows the east shore of the lake.
+This peninsula reminded the Ojibwe people that originally lived in the area of a river otter's tail, and named the lake (and river) accordingly.

 Otter Tail lake is ringed with a tall, mostly deciduous tree line.
 In general, the tree line goes back around 300 yards from the shore and acts as a windbreak, keeping the shoreline calm compared to the center of the lake.

 The waters of Otter Tail Lake ultimately flow north into Hudson Bay through the Red River of the North.

 At 13,725 acres it is the tenth largest lake completely within the borders of Minnesota.